mnoorzai21/mnoorzai21/README.md

-# Welcome to my GitHub account!  👋
+# Welcome to my GitHub profile!  👋

 <!--
 **mnoorzai21/mnoorzai21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.